This article was updated on the 3rd September 2019.

-This means that when it is too cold for classic shaking and rotating movements, quantum physics guarantees that physically interesting things are still taking place – and this is why phase transitions at absolute zero are so captivating.
+This means that when it is too cold for classic vibrations and rotations, quantum physics guarantees that physically interesting things are still taking place: this is why phase transitions at absolute zero are so captivating.

 “What is crucial for the particles' behavior is how their momentum relates to energy,” explains Schäfer.

 For a ball thrown through the air, the correlation is simple: the greater the momentum, the greater the kinetic energy, he continues.
 The energy increases as the square of momentum.
-But for particles in a solid, this relationship is much more complicated, and can look very different, depending on the direction in which the particle is moving.
-Therefore, this connection is modeled using ‘Fermi surfaces’, which are able to take on complex three-dimensional shapes.
+But for particles in a solid, this relationship is much complicated and can look different, depending on the direction in which the particle is moving.
+Therefore, this connection is modeled using ‘Fermi surfaces’, which can take on complex three-dimensional shapes.

 Until now, it was thought the shape of these Fermi surfaces was not significant in terms of quantum phase transitions.
 We have been able to show that is not the case.
 Only if you take the shape into account can you accurately calculate certain physical effects – for example, the way in which a material’s magnetic properties will change as it approaches absolute zero.